 The UCA report is based on a sample of 5,700 homes in 17 urban areas with more than 80,000 residents.

 Following the release of the report, Social Development minister Carolina Stanley, said that the percentages are ”painful“, but we going ”to revert those numbers“.
-Stanley also admitted that in the first nine months of the current administration, 1.5 million Argentines had fallen into the poverty category.
+Stanley also admitted that in the first nine months of the current administration, 1.5 million Argentines had fallen IGNORE INTO the poverty category.

 Likewise president Mauricio Macri who made combating poverty one of his government's priorities admitted the figures are impacting, but ”we never promised we would turn the situation around overnight, and we also admit the report and have made official statistics reliable, something which was not the case with the previous administrations“.